-- The Gate-Source control circuit is responsible for charging/discharging the input capacitance ( $C{iss} = C{gs} + C{gd}$ ) of the Power MOSFET.
-Hence, no need for a continuous Gate current during on-state. - An external Gate resistor is needed to limit the charging/discharging currents and prevents Gate oscillations. - A Power MOSFET requires a Gate Drive to be switched from one state to another; a topic will be discussed later in the IGBT lecture. - A Power MOSFET has high switching frequency capabilities; $f \sim 1 MHz$ (faster than BJTs). - The power rating of a MOSFET is in the range of 1000V and 50A; e.g. 1000V and 38A, 1500V and 4A.
+- The Gate-Source control circuit is responsible for charging/discharging the input capacitance ($C{iss} = C{gs} + C{gd}$) of the Power MOSFET.
+Hence, no need for a continuous Gate current during on-state. - An external save and the same determinant of the share of the share of the same and a surface of the same of the - ▶ A Power MOSFET requires a Gate Drive to be switched from one state to another; a topic will be discussed later in the IGBT lecture. - ightharpoonup A Power MOSFET has high switching frequency capabilities; f $\sim 1 MHz$ (faster than BJTs). - ▶ The power rating of a MOSFET is in the range of 1000V and 50A; e.g. 1000V and 38A, 1500V and 4A.